crate/crate-tutorials/docs/normalize-intervals.rst

 you should have some mock time series data about the position, or `ground point`_, of `International Space Station`_ (ISS).

-It is common to want to visualize time series data by graphing values over time.
+It is common to visualize time series data by graphing values over time.
 However, you may run into the following issues:

 1. The resolution of your data does not match the resolution you want for your visualization.